-Expand your knowledge of your Classical Civilization or Ancient History GCSE.
+Expand your knowledge of your Classical Civilisation or Ancient History GCSE subjects.

 The talks and workshops are tailor-made for your GCSE syllabus and will help you to understand your topics in greater depth and to see how what you study fits into the big picture of the ancient world.
-Everybody attends the Introduction session.
-We all meet again for the Conclusions session, which will be based on your responses to the day and will bring together all the different topics you have been exploring.
 You can pick which workshops you want to attend from the list below.
 Within each workshop there will be specific questions tailored to the particular options that you are studying for GCSE.
-To give you a sense of what is on offer, last year’s programme is included below.
+The final programme for 2020 will be released soon.

 11.30 – 12.30 : Session 1, with a choice between